banigoden/banigoden/README.md

 ## Hi there 👋 I am Denis
-##  I am looking for a Backend with a partly Frontend Developer | DevOps position where I can assume my Cloud, Kubernetes and Docker knowledge.
+##  I am looking for DevOps position where I can assume my Cloud, Kubernetes, Docker knowledge and a Backend with a partly Frontend Developer.
 ### 🔭 I’m a 30-year-old software guy
 ### 🌱 I’m currently learning Python, CSS, Kubernates
 ### 👯 I’m looking to collaborate on my GitHub repos